PMEC-OSU/FOSTWIN/README.md

 # Competition

+For more info on the timeline of the competition and the reward, checkout the page [here](https://pmec-osu.github.io/FOSTWIN/).

 ## Rules
 - SystemID (SID - System Identification) Digital Twin Model only - not WECSim
 - Must use provided admittance (including drive train)